Porcelain Crowns and Bridges in NYC

 It’s important to note that the steps may vary slightly depending on the specific circumstances and the technology used by the dental practice.

-- Crown Prep: Before the final crown is placed, the existing tooth needs to be prepared.
-This involves removing any decayed or damaged tooth structure including natural enamel, and shaping the remaining tooth to provide enough space so the new crown fits comfortable when cemented.
+- Crown Prep: The existing tooth must be prepared before the final crown is placed.
+This involves removing any decayed or damaged tooth structure, including natural enamel, and shaping the remaining tooth to provide enough space so the new crown fits comfortably when cemented.

-- Dental Lab Fabrication: The impressions or digital scans are sent to a dental laboratory, where skilled technicians create the custom crown based on the dentist’s specifications, including shade of the crown.
+- Dental Lab Fabrication: The impressions or digital scans are sent to a dental laboratory, where skilled technicians create the custom crown based on the dentist’s specifications, including the shade.

 3. Crown Placement: